 The colossal clock above the main door shows time in 24 hours.
 The clock face has only one arm.
 Paolo Uccello designed it in the fifteenth century.
 The clock is still in working condition.

 Next to the Duomo is the Bell Tower which is in Gothic style.
 It houses many life-size statues by Florentine masters.
 The tower has a height of 85 metres.
 The cathedral of Florence is one of the few churches where the church itself is higher than the church tower.
 The mighty dome on the church is at 107 metres and higher than the bell tower.
 Visitors can climb both the dome and bell tower.
-The view of Florence from the top is grand.
+The view of Florence from the top is magnificent.
 From atop the bell tower, you have the possibility to photograph the dome at close quarters.

 Baptistery of St. John